 It’s not easy talking about death.
 It’s even less easy talking about death and money.
 Professionals often shy away from talking about the cost of funeral for fear of offending people.
 On top of that, there is very little clear, neutral information about the financial aspects of death out there.

 The state has a significant role to play in initiating conversations and providing information that will help people avoid funeral poverty.

 Local authorities and hospitals have a statutory duty to make arrangements for a funeral where there are insufficient funds in the deceased’s estate or among family and friends.

-The number of public health funerals organised by councils has massively increased by 50% in just four years at a cost to the state of £8.8million.
+The number of public health funerals organised by councils has massively increased by 50% in just four years.
+This cost to the state was £1.7 million in 2013, but by 2017 had climbed to £8.8 million.
 This figure will continue to rise steeply until sustainable action is taken to address funeral poverty.